AiJared/DSA_in_python/README.md

 **Stack** is a data structure that uses the **Last-In-First-Out (LIFO)** principle.
 You **push** elements onto the stack and **pop** elements off of the stack.

+Check the code of a stack data structure in Python in the file **stack.py**.